MSergeyV/Efficient-Deep-Active-Learning/readme.md

+There I will publish my ideas and notebooks related to the problem of Efficient Active Learning, also including Deep Active Learning.

-There will be additional information
+There will be additional information.